£1 tickets to the royal residences

 What's included in the £1 ticket offer?

-Separate paid-for events such as lectures or creative courses are not included in the £1 ticket offer.
+Separate paid-for events such as lectures, exclusive guided tours or creative courses are not included in the £1 ticket offer.
 For details, please see our What's On pages.

-As part of working royal palaces, sometimes The King’s Galleries need to be closed at short notice.
-Details for these closures are listed with our opening times for each Gallery:
+As part of working royal palaces, sometimes our sites need to close at short notice.
+Details of these closures are listed with our opening times for each site:

-Can I book £1 tickets for any exhibition?
+Can I book £1 tickets for any exhibition at The King's Galleries?

-£1 tickets are available for the three exhibitions opening in 2024 at The King’s Galleries in London and Edinburgh:
+£1 tickets are available for the following exhibitions at The King’s Galleries in London and Edinburgh -

 How do I book £1 tickets?